PHSKC-APDE/hyrule/example_workflow/_targets.md

 - Targets: Code and commentary about the individual targets (i.e. steps)

-- General Commentary: Any additional bits of information relevant to the user about the given section
+- Odds and Ends: Any additional bits of information relevant to the user about the given section

 ## Data Preparation